GalexDL/SpineVEE/README.md

 - Click File, Open Folder, and click the folder you extracted previously
 - After the project fully loads in, you should see a "Go live" button on the bottom of the screen.
 - which should bring up your browser, if it doesnt type [Insert IP Here]:5500 or 127.0.0.1:5500 into your browser

+# Adding your model
+- Put all your files needed for you model in SleepData/YourModelHere (make more folders if you want to use more then one)
+- Go to data and open model.json and atlas.json and put he folder path to the relavant files